Supervision of remuneration practices and policies

-Pursuant to the Code of Commercial Companies, the institutions’ general meeting may appoint a remuneration commission to set the remuneration of the members of its management body.
+Pursuant to the Portuguese Company Law, the institutions’ general meeting may appoint a remuneration commission to set the remuneration of the members of its management body.

 According to international best practice, the members of the remuneration commission should qualify as independent, have appropriate knowledge and expertise concerning remuneration.

-This commission must not be confused with the remuneration committee set out in the Legal Framework of Credit Institutions and Financial Companies.
+This commission must not be mistaken for the remuneration committee set out in the Legal Framework of Credit Institutions and Financial Companies.

-- Exercising competent and independent judgement on remuneration policies and practices and the incentives created for managing risk, capital and liquidity;
+- exercising competent and independent judgment on remuneration policies and practices and the incentives created for managing risk, capital and liquidity;

-- Preparing decisions regarding remuneration, including those that have implications for the risk and risk management of the institution, and which are to be taken by the management body.
+- preparing decisions regarding remuneration, including those with implications for the risk and risk management of the institution, and which are to be taken by the management body.